ksjc1995/travclan-assignment/README.md

 but not necessarily limited to it.
 #Must:

 1. Display a list of customers (with pagination).
+X
 2. Each customer bas several bids, by default only the maximum bid should be displayed.
 Also add a toggle button so that on switching toggle only the minimum bid is displayed.
 3. Enable sorting of customer list by bid amount.
+X
-4. Front-end part should be developed as SPA with ES6, React(Hooks).
+4. Front-end part should be developed as SPA with ES6, React(Hooks). x
    #Good to have:
 5. Using Context Api or Custom Hooks will be a big plus.
+X
 6. Clicking on any row should redirect to a separate url where all the selected customer's bids should be displayed. (use your creativity on how to display the data).